-In April 2016, the Company contracted Condor Consultants Ltd. to undertake an analysis and interpretation of the FALCON Airborne Gravity Gradiometry (AGG) survey completed on the Genesis property in February and March of 2016.
-See "Events Subsequent to the Quarter" section for further details.
+In April 2016, the Company contracted Condor Consultants Ltd. to undertake an integrated analysis and interpretation of the FALCON Airborne Gravity Gradiometry (AGG) survey and total magnetic field surveys completed over select areas of interest at the Genesis property in February and March of 2016.